ArchiScrub/Reproducibility-and-Validation-of-a-Computational-Framework-for-Architectural-Semantics/README.md

 Repository (Data/Code):

 [A permanent DOI (e.g., from Zenodo) will be added here upon publication.
 For review purposes, please refer to this GitHub repository.]

+### Third-party libraries

+The scripts in this repository depend on external libraries (e.g. `transformers`, `scikit-learn`, and other Python packages).
+Those libraries are **not** covered by the licences in this repository.
+They keep their own original licences as distributed upstream.